GiganticPlayground/kusto-docker-log-aggregator/README.md

 This tool sets up a simple Kusto emulator with Fluentd to pull all Docker logs into the Kusto emulator.

+The purpose of this repository is to provide a local development environment for aggregating Docker logs using a Kusto emulator.
+This setup allows developers to test and debug their logging configurations and scripts in a controlled environment before deploying them to a production system.
+Additionally, it aims to help developers search through logs and dashboard complex systems by providing a way to visualize and analyze log data effectively using Azure Kusto Explorer.

 **CAUTION:** The Fluentd configuration is a bit hacky because Fluentd does not natively support the Kusto emulator, as the Kusto emulator does not support log streaming.
 We had to create a custom `kusto.lua` script to handle aggregating the logs.
 However, if more than 10,000 logs are sent in 2 seconds, you will likely encounter issues.
 This is for local development only.

 ## Prerequisites